zhiyichenGT/zhiyichen.github.io/index.md

 ### News

+Jan, 2023: My work *Improving the Inference of Sibling Autonomous Systems* was accepted by Passive and Active Measurement Conference (PAM) 2023.

+July, 2022: I presented a talk *Mapping ASNs to Organizations* at MapKIT Workshop 2022.

 Aug, 2021: I joined Georgia Tech as a Ph.D. student.

-June, 2021: My work *Principal Gradient Direction and Confidence Reservoir Sampling for Continual Learning* is accepted at 30th International Conference on Artificial Neural Networks (ICANN 2021).
+June, 2021: My work *Principal Gradient Direction and Confidence Reservoir Sampling for Continual Learning* was accepted at 30th International Conference on Artificial Neural Networks (ICANN 2021).

 ### Publications